 This summary highlights some of the information in this prospectus.
 It does not contain all of the information that you should consider before investing in our common stock.
 You should read carefully the more detailed information set forth under "Risk Factors" and the other information included in this prospectus.
-Except where the context suggests otherwise, the terms "company," "we," "us," and "our" refer to Cherry Hill Mortgage Investment Corporation, a Maryland corporation and its subsidiaries, "our operating partnership" refers to Cherry Hill Operating Partnership, LP, a Delaware limited partnership and "our Manager" refers to Cherry Hill Mortgage Management, LLC, our external manager.
-Unless indicated otherwise, the information in this prospectus assumes: (i) Stanley Middleman, our Chairman and the founder of Freedom Mortgage Corporation, purchases directly from us [] shares of our common stock in the concurrent private placement, at a price per share equal to the public offering price, without the payment of any underwriting discount or commission on those shares; and (ii) no exercise by the underwriters of their option to purchase additional shares of our common stock, as described on the cover page of this prospectus.
+Except where the context suggests otherwise, the terms "company," "we," "us," and "our" refer to Cherry Hill Mortgage Investment Corporation, a Maryland corporation, and its subsidiaries, "our operating partnership" refers to Cherry Hill Operating Partnership, LP, a Delaware limited partnership, and "our Manager" refers to Cherry Hill Mortgage Management, LLC, our external manager.
+Unless indicated otherwise, the information in this prospectus assumes: (i) Stanley Middleman, our Chairman and the founder of Freedom Mortgage Corporation, purchases directly from shares of our common stock in the concurrent private placement, at a price per share equal to the public offering price, without the payment of a placement fee or any underwriting discount or commission on those shares; and (ii) no exercise by the underwriters of their over-allotment option, as described on the cover page of this prospectus.
+We consider Mr. Middleman to be our promoter.